 $ sudo nginx -t nginx: the configuration file /etc/nginx/nginx.conf syntax is ok nginx: configuration file /etc/nginx/nginx.conf test is successful

-- Reload Nginx to apply the logging changes.
+- Reload Nginx so workers start using the new logging rules.

 $ sudo systemctl reload nginx

-- Generate a request that should be logged.
+- Send a request that should still be written to the access log.

-- Inspect the newest entry in /var/log/nginx/access.log for the expected logged request.
+- Inspect the newest line in /var/log/nginx/access.log for the expected logged request.

-- Search /var/log/nginx/access.log for a suppressed /favicon.ico entry.
+- Search /var/log/nginx/access.log for the suppressed /favicon.ico request.

 $ sudo grep -F '"GET /favicon.ico' /var/log/nginx/access.log